 The installation of a PL mount on VENICE is very clever.
 It is not a traditional lens mount adapter that inserts into the existing E-mount.
 It is much more solid and secure.
 Attach the PL mount with 6 solid screws directly in front of the existing Emount.
 There's plenty of space because the E-mount flange depth is 18mm and the PL is 52mm.

-The PL mount comes with industry-standard lens metadata contacts for Cooke/i.
-The electrical contacts on Cooke/i lenses are at the 12 o'clock position.
-Sony VENICE also has /i contacts at the 3 o'clock position.
+The PL mount comes with industry-standard lens metadata contacts for Cooke/i at 12 o'clock.